5 Reasons your Chicken is making Gurgling Sounds

 Why is my chicken making gurgling sounds?

-When a chicken is making gurgling sounds, it’s a sign of a respiratory tract infection.
-The windpipe and lungs are fighting against viral or bacterial infections.
+When a chicken makes gurgling sounds, it’s a sign of a respiratory tract infection.
+The windpipe and lungs fight against viral or bacterial infections.
 Gurgling sounds are usually caused by one of four widespread infections: Infectious Bronchitis, Chronic Respiratory Disease, Infectious Coryza, or Infectious Laryngotracheitis.

 Let’s have a look at each disease and see what other symptoms you might notice.

 Infectious Bronchitis in chickens is a global viral disease caused by coronavirus variants.
 It targets the respiratory system of chickens.

 It’s contagious, but only to chickens.
 Typically, all of the chickens in a flock get infected.

 The virus wreaks havoc on the windpipe, making it prone to secondary infections like Chronic Respiratory Disease, the next disease on our list.